xiphonics/picoTracker/usermanual/content/pages/projects.md

 - **Save** Save the current project **NOTE:** *saving currently cannot be done during playback.*
 - **New** *REPLACE* the current project with a new, *Blank* project.
 - **Random** *RENAME* the current project with a new, *Randomly generated* name.

+The project name is limited to 12 characters.
+The project name field allows deleting the currently selected character using the [EDIT] key.